-one of the three most beautiful gardens in Japan, is a cultural heritage site for the world to treasure.
+One of the Three Great Gardens of Japan; a cultural heritage site for the world to treasure.

 The garden was used as a place for entertaining important guests and also as a retreat for daimyo, although regular folk could also visit on certain days.
 In 1884, ownership was transferred to Okayama Prefecture and the garden was opened to the public.
 The garden suffered severe damage during the floods of 1934 and during World War II bombing in 1945, but has been restored based on Edo Period paintings and diagrams.
-In 1952, Korakuen Garden was designated as a Special Scenic Location under the Cultural Properties Protection Law, and is managed as a historical cultural asset to be passed to future generations.
+In 1952, Korakuen Garden was designated as a Special Place of Scenic Beauty under the Law for the Protection of Cultural Properties, and is managed as a historical cultural asset to be passed to future generations.

 Back to top

 Download wallpaper | Site map